John P. Coffey

 B.S., United States Naval Academy; J.D., Georgetown

 B.S., with merit, United States Naval Academy; J.D., magna cum laude, Georgetown University Law Center.
-Professor Coffey is Managing Director of BlackRobe Capital Partners, LLC,...Continue Reading
+Mr. Coffey is a solo practitioner based in New York City...Continue Reading